 Château Micalet is located in the small village of Cussac-Fort-Médoc, right next to Saint Julien.
 The first vintage of Chateau Micalet has been done in 1893 by Jean Péraud, who was the owner back then.
 He was a baker (artisan boulanger in French), which allows the domain to now benefit of the title "Cru Artisan".
 He produced only 10 barrels the 1st year, but it was so well received by his customers and friends that he started to produce wine every year.

 The estate represents 10 hectares, spread around the commune of Cussac in the AOC "Haut-Médoc".
-The plots are rather large (3-4 hectares) which allows the estate to avoid the impact of the treatments of the neighbours.
-The estate started the organic certification in 2004 with 3 hectares, and in 2007 the whole estate was certified organic.
+The plots are rather large (3-4 hectares) which allows the estate to avoid the impact of the chemical treatments from the neighboring crops.
+The estate passed the organic certification in 2004 with 3 hectares, and in 2007 the whole estate was certified organic.
 The soil is essentially gravel, which is uncommon for the Haut Médoc appellation.
 The reason is that the village benefits from the same type of soil as Saint Julien.
-When the AOCs decided their borders, the village of Saint Julien did not want Cussac to join the appellation, being a much less rich village.
+When the AOCs borders were decided, the village of Saint Julien did not want Cussac to join the appellation, being a much less rich village.

-The lunar calendar is used to set the date of sulfur or Bordeaux mixture treatments (to fight mildew), to let the land rest 7 days after the pulling out of a vineyard plot (to naturally destroy harmful fungi), and to carry out the alcoholic fermentation with natural yeasts; ancient technics that have shown their efficiency and respect of the land.
+The lunar calendar is used to set the date of sulfur or Bordeaux mixture treatments (to fight mildew), to let the land rest 7 days after the pulling out of a vineyard plot (to naturally destroy harmful fungi), and to carry out the alcoholic fermentation with natural yeasts; ancient techniques that have shown their efficiency and respect of the land.